userexperior-technologies/integration-guide/docs/android.md

 Sleep Mode Time (in seconds) is the duration for which SDK will wait after the last occurred user gesture to go into sleep mode.

-If Sleep Mode Time value is 0 or negative, there will be no such idle time thus no sleep mode and recording will be for the whole duration.
+If the Sleep Mode Time value is 0 or negative, there will be no such idle time thus no sleep mode and recording will be for the whole duration.

 You can add following meta-data under application tag of your app's AndroidManifest.xml: